integrity-nexus-kai/Quantum_Integrity_Core/README.md

 * the structure of compact objects
 * observational signatures in strong gravity regimes

+## Minimal Consistency Statement

+In TIG, admissible curvature corrections are not arbitrary but must preserve the structural integrity of horizon formation.

+This implies the existence of a constrained parameter space in which:

+* the horizon equation admits a well-defined root structure
+* transitions between horizon and non-horizon configurations occur only via critical points
+* no continuous deformation can remove or introduce horizons without crossing a structural threshold

+As a consequence, not all ( f(R) )-type extensions are physically admissible: only those respecting these consistency conditions can represent viable gravitational configurations.

 ## 📂 Repository-Struktur

 - applications/ — Anwendungen (zukünftige Arbeiten)